 Still, not all airlines offer these advantages and packages for free.
 Singapore Airlines does not offer a free STPC.
-However, Singapore’s airport has free tours to the city for any passenger on transit.
-Moreover, Turkish Airlines offer an option of a complementary hotel room or a free sightseeing tour in Istanbul.
+However, Singapore’s airport has free tours to the city for any passenger in transit.
+Moreover, Turkish Airlines offer an option of a complimentary hotel room or a free sightseeing tour in Istanbul.
 This is another great option for those who prefer to go out and explore instead of taking a rest.

 Read more: How to plan your next holidays

 Which airlines offer an STPC or complimentary services for passengers with long transfers?